Advantages of FHA mortgages in 2025

 FHA mortgage insurance premiums

-The biggest downside of FHA loans has long been the costs associated with the upfront and annual mortgage insurance premiums.
-The 2023 change to MIP costs has helped change that.
+The biggest downside of FHA loans has long been the costs associated with upfront and annual mortgage insurance premiums.
+The 2023 change to MIP costs has helped improve that a bit, at least as far as recurring costs go.

 The upfront mortgage insurance premium is 1.75 percent of the loan amount.
 That's $5,250 on a $300,000 mortgage loan.
 Although you can pay it out-of-pocket, this cost is usually added to the principal balance of your loan.
 So your loan amount is actually $305,250.

 Then, there are annual mortgage insurance premiums to consider.
 Unlike Private Mortgage Insurance (PMI), which has a range of costs depending on the borrower's credit score and down payment, FHA Mortgage Insurance Premiums (MIP) go by down payment only.
 Borrowers with less than a 5% down payment are charged 0.55% of the outstanding loan amount each year, while borrowers with more than a 5% down payment are charged 0.50% per year for loans with terms greater than 20 years.
 For a borrower with a $300,000 loan and just a minimum 3.5% down payment, this means an MIP of over $130 per month.
-With the 2023 change, and for a borrower with great credit, that's actually now few dollars per month less than a similar conventional loan.
+With the 2023 change that's actually now a few dollars per month less than a similar conventional loan for a borrower with great credit.

 Annual MIP rates are lower for borrowers who are taking out 15-year FHA-backed mortgage loans.
 Borrowers putting less than a 10% down payment are charged 0.40% of the loan amount each year, and those with more than a 10% down payment are charged 0.15% of the loan amount each year.